 Wisconsin's Tax Incremental Financing (TIF) law regulates the creation of TIDs.
 The law requires specific documentation and establishes the procedures a municipality must follow to create a new TID.
-The purpose of the requirements is to include the public in the decision-making process and make it easy for the public to obtain information.
+The purpose of the requirements is to make it easy for the public to obtain information and include the public in the decision-making process.
 The project plan makes the TID information clear to the public.
 Mandatory notices, a public hearing, and waiting periods ensure the opportunity for public participation.
-The municipality must also create a Joint Review Board (JRB) to obtain approval from the overlying taxing jurisdictions.
-Having a JRB ensures all affected parties have a chance to understand and question the proposal.
+The municipality must also create a Joint Review Board (JRB) to obtain approval from the overlying taxing jurisdiction.